-Upon the completion of this offering, we will have a total of 117,331,507 shares of our common stock outstanding, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 72,500,750 shares of common stock immediately prior to the completion of this offering and assuming no exercise of outstanding options that were outstanding as of January 31, 2018.
-Of these outstanding shares, assuming the purchase in full of up to an aggregate of approximately \$5.0 million of shares of our common stock in this offering (or an aggregate of 357,142 shares based on the midpoint of the estimated offering price range set forth on the cover page of this prospectus) by certain entities associated with Charles Giancarlo, Lane Bess, Scott Darling and Karen Blasing, 11,642,858 shares of common stock sold in this offering by us, plus any shares sold if the underwriters exercise their over-allotment option in this offering, will be freely tradable in the public market without restriction or further registration under the Securities Act.
+Upon the completion of this offering, we will have a total of shares of our common stock outstanding, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 108,751,142 shares of common stock immediately prior to the completion of this offering and assuming no exercise of outstanding options that were outstanding as of October 31, 2017.
+Of these outstanding shares, all shares of common stock and in this offering human stock and assuming no exercise of outstanding options that were outstanding as of October 31, 2017.
+Of these outstanding shares, all shares of common stock and in this offering human stock and in this offering human stock and assuming no exercise of outstanding options that were outstanding as of October 31, 2017.
+Of these outstanding shares, all shares of common stock and the stock an shares of common stock sold in this offering by us, plus any shares sold if the underwriters exercise their over-allotment option in this offering, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless those shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act.